At a glance

 Small tools

-- Lens cloths (multiple) + blower brush.
+- Lens cloths and a blower brush.

 - Remote shutter or self-timer discipline.